-There has been one known flight test and at least seven attempted satellite launches using the Safir.
+Safir has undergone one known flight test and at least eight attempted satellite launches.
 The rocket’s flight test on August 17, 2008 failed due to an error in the second stage engine when the rocket was at an altitude of 150 km.9

 After its first successful satellite launch on February 3, 2009, Iran became the ninth country to place a satellite into orbit using indigenous technology.10 The Safir placed a small, 27 kg satellite named Omid (‘Hope’) into a low Earth orbit between 250 and 325 km altitude.

 A second Safir satellite launch in June 15, 2011 delivered the Rasad-1 (‘Observation’) satellite, Iran’s first satellite designed to transmit high-resolution imagery back to Earth’s surface.11 Weighing only 15 kg, the Rasad was placed into LEO at an altitude of 250 km.12